Siteimprove/alfa/docs/review/api/alfa-style.api.md

 // src/longhands.ts:223:7 - (ae-incompatible-release-tags) The symbol ""border-top-right-radius"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:224:7 - (ae-incompatible-release-tags) The symbol ""border-top-style"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:225:7 - (ae-incompatible-release-tags) The symbol ""border-top-width"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:226:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
-// src/longhands.ts:226:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:226:7 - (ae-incompatible-release-tags) The symbol "bottom" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:227:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
-// src/longhands.ts:227:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:227:7 - (ae-incompatible-release-tags) The symbol ""box-shadow"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:228:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:228:7 - (ae-incompatible-release-tags) The symbol ""clip-path"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:229:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:229:7 - (ae-incompatible-release-tags) The symbol "clip" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:230:7 - (ae-incompatible-release-tags) The symbol "color" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:231:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:231:7 - (ae-incompatible-release-tags) The symbol "cursor" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:232:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:232:7 - (ae-incompatible-release-tags) The symbol "display" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:233:7 - (ae-incompatible-release-tags) The symbol ""flex-direction"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:234:7 - (ae-incompatible-release-tags) The symbol ""flex-wrap"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:235:7 - (ae-incompatible-release-tags) The symbol "float" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:236:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:236:7 - (ae-incompatible-release-tags) The symbol ""font-family"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:237:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:237:7 - (ae-incompatible-release-tags) The symbol ""font-size"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:238:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:238:7 - (ae-incompatible-release-tags) The symbol ""font-stretch"" is marked as @public, but its signature references "Longhand" which is marked as @internal